TuringIntern2018/TuringIntern2018.github.io/index.md

             --task_index=1 \
             > output-second-worker.txt &
 ```
-On Urika-GX, the `-n 1` and `-N 1` flags indicate the number of jobs to be started and the number of nodes to be used. `--cpus-per-task` sets the number of CPUs to be used for each job and `--nodelist` is used to specify the name of the node on which the job will run.
+On Urika-GX, each job must be launched by `mrun`.
+The `-n 1` and `-N 1` flags indicate the number of jobs to be started and the number of nodes to be used. `--cpus-per-task` sets the number of CPUs to be used for each job and `--nodelist` is used to specify the name of the node on which the job will run.
 Here, for simplicity, we assume to have three nodes named `node1`, `node2`, and `node3`.
-The rest of the script can be used on any platform.
+The rest of the script can be used on any platform, as it is simply calling the Python script .

 In this example we allocate 36 CPUs to each parallel job.
 TensorFlow automatically detects all the CPUs available on the same node and decides which part of the job to allocate to each one.
 However, we found that in practice the stochastic gradient descent algorithms implemented in TensorFlow for linear and logistic regression only use one or two CPUs.
 Therefore, it is more efficient to run multiple jobs on the same node, by assigning multiple jobs to the same node, with different ports.
 Here we give a simple example with one parameter server and two workers, all running on node one.